I've Got a Secret: 1970s revivals

-The format of the 1970s revivals were essentially unchanged from the original series, though celebrity secrets, rather than challenges to the panel (whose members changed weekly), did return.
-Richard Dawson served as a regular panelist on both versions in the 1970s, with actress Pat Carroll also making frequent panel appearances, and Henry Morgan appeared as a panelist a few times as well.
-Former panelists Steve Allen hosted the syndicated version from 1972 until 1973 while Bill Cullen hosted the CBS version in 1976.
+The format of the 1970s revivals were essentially unchanged from the original series.
+Celebrity secrets returned, rather than challenges to the panel, whose members changed weekly.
+Richard Dawson served as a regular panelist on both versions in the 1970s, with actress Pat Carroll making frequent panel appearances, and Henry Morgan appeared as a panelist a few times.

+Former panelists Steve Allen hosted the syndicated version from 1972 until 1973.
+Bill Cullen hosted the CBS version in 1976.
+Both revivals were unable to become popular, unlike the other two CBS panel shows that were revived.

 Oxygen revival

 On the Oxygen revival, panelists had 45 seconds each for the questioning.
 The contestant earned $250 for each stumped panelist, and stumping the entire panel earned a total of $1,000 for the challenger.
 Stephanie Miller hosted this version and the show's set resembled an upscale city apartment.
 The Oxygen revival ran for over 120 episodes.
-Steve Allen (in one of his last major appearances before his passing) and Betsy Palmer both made special guest appearances on one episode.
+Steve Allen, in one of his last major appearances before his passing, and Betsy Palmer both made special guest appearances on one episode.